Oregon’s Framework to Adapt to Rapid Climate Change

 In 2004, Oregon’s Governor established the Governor’s Advisory Group on Global Warming; in 2006, the group was restructured into the Climate Change Integration Group (CCIG).
-CCIG was tasked with helping Oregon incorporate and prepare for the effects that anthropogenic climate change may have within Oregon.
-As part of this process, CCIG released A Framework for Addressing Rapid Climate Change.
-This report outlines basic principles that could be applied to all avenues of government and decision-making and, if implemented, would help Oregon prepare for and adapt to climate change.
+CCIG was tasked with helping Oregon prepare for the effects anthropogenic climate change may have within the state.
+As part of this process, CCIG released A Framework for Addressing Rapid Climate Change to help Oregon prepare for and adapt to climate change.
+Since the release of this framework, Oregon has continued to produce adaptation planning documents for public health, transportation, and communities, among others.

-In 2006, Governor Ted Kulongoski appointed the Climate Change Integration Group (CCIG) as the successor to the Governor’s Advisory Group on Global Warming, which had been established in 2004.
+In 2006, Governor Ted Kulongoski appointed the Climate Change Integration Group (CCIG) as the successor to the Governor’s Advisory Group on Global Warming, which was established in 2004.
 CCIG was charged to create a preparation and adaptation strategy for Oregon that built off of the work of its predecessor.
 CCIG proceeded to publish multiple reports that advocated for a transformation of Oregon’s planning process so that it considers climate change as a key element, recognizes that multiple systems are interconnected, and requires a dynamic and iterative planning process.
-Since its inception, CCIG has worked on four key areas:
+During its existence, CCIG worked on four key areas:

 - Addressing goals and recommendations outlined in the 2004 report, Oregon Strategy for Greenhouse Gas Reductions;